Thyroid cancer: Causes

 Thyroid cancers are thought to be related to a number of environmental and genetic predisposing factors, but significant uncertainty remains regarding their causes.

 Environmental exposure to ionizing radiation from both natural background sources and artificial sources is suspected to play a significant role, and significantly increased rates of thyroid cancer occur in those exposed to mantlefield radiation for lymphoma, and those exposed to iodine-131 following the Chernobyl, Fukushima, Kyshtym, and Windscale nuclear disasters.
 Thyroiditis and other thyroid diseases also predispose to thyroid cancer.

 Genetic causes include multiple endocrine neoplasia type 2, which markedly increases rates, particularly of the rarer medullary form of the disease.
+Mutations in the genes for MenA and Men2B in multiple endocrine neoplasia is responsible for 25% of medullary thyroid cancers.

+The FDA requires a boxed warning in the package inserts of GLP-1 agonists due to the risk of thyroid C-cell tumors, including medullary thyroid cancer (MTC), with a warning that GLP-1 agonists are contraindicated in people with a family or personal history of MTC or multiple endocrine neoplasia type 2.
+In mice, long-term use of GLP-1 agonists stimulates calcitonin secretion, leading to C-cell hypertrophy and an increased risk of thyroid cancer, but no increased secretion of calcitonin has been observed in humans.
+A retrospective national cohort study in France found an increased risk of thyroid cancer (all and medullary) following 1-3 years of treatment with GLP-1 agonists for diabetes, but other large retrospective studies have not found a similar association, including with long-term use of GLP-1 agonists and over 10-years of follow-up.
+A small study of patients with low-risk thyroid cancer undergoing active surveillance showed that GLP-1RA therapy did not affect tumor growth kinetics.